1. Veterans provided Freedom of Liberty, symbolized by National Veterans Day, created after WW II, and made it possible for more civil rights.

 4. The primary cradles of the movements for National Veterans Day and Civil Rights Advanced in Alabama.
 To honor those sacrifices and to do our best, learning how we can flourish as our best-selves is another vital initiative growing so students and others internalize the history and take action to write Plans for School and Life to inspire and guide them.

-Mission: To teach students and adult citizens of national historic contributions to Freedom of Liberty (Veterans Day Movement) and Freedom of Rights (Civil Rights Movement) so we also have Freedom to Flourish at our callings with Plans for School and Life.
+Mission: To teach students and adult citizens of national historic contributions to Freedom of Liberty (National Veterans Day Movement) and Freedom of Rights (Civil Rights Movement) so we learn and take action on Freedom to Flourish with Plans for School and Life.

 Roots and Callings